WASP NEST REMOVAL NORTH SHORE

 "As Spring 2018 rolls into Summer ACES pest control Auckland get calls for wasps.
 Sure the odd paper wasp nest you only risk a ( very) painful sting or two.
 BUT thousands of German wasps stinging you many times?!?!?
-Thats potentially lethal.
-Here is some advise on what to do with wasps and their nests!"
+That's potentially lethal.
+Here is some advise on how to eliminate wasps nests!"

 You know what you absolutely shouldn’t do if you see a wasp nest holed up inside your property?
 Attack it yourself.
 Although YouTube videos make it seem tempting to use detergent, vacuum cleaners, or even explosives (hi there, America) to clear out the invading critters with their stinging butt javelins, you really should call a professional.

 Either way, it seems that enough of you have been chased by a swarm of wasps in some cases, after accidentally disturbing their nests for BBC News and a few other places to explain what best to do in this situation.

 We all love bees those fluffy, industrious little workers who make delicious honey and help the environment.
 Not like wasps.
 Wasps are jerks.
 Right?

 If you found yourself agreeing just then, you're certainly not alone.
 A recent study published in the journal Ecological Entomology has confirmed that people almost universally love bees and hate wasps people like wasps even less than flies, and those guys are real sleazebags.

 To be fair, wasps, whether you’re dealing with yellowjackets or hornets, as well as bees can be pretty dangerous.
 Per Lifehacker, they account for 33 percent of all animal-related deaths for over-20s in the US.
 The collective injection of their venom into your body can certainly provoke some horrific and sometimes deadly reactions, that’s for sure, so knowing what to do in the event of an attack is paramount.